nwnxee/unified/README.md

 1. Execute ./Scripts/rundockerbuild.ps1
 2. The script will pull the NWNX Linux Docker builder image
 3. The Container will execute the ./scripts/buildnwnx.sh script
-4. To perform a clean and build pass -FORCECLEAN eg './scripts/rundockerbuild.ps1 -FORCECLEAN'
+4. To perform a clean build pass -FORCECLEAN eg './scripts/rundockerbuild.ps1 -FORCECLEAN'

 ## Contributing code